codsen/codsen/packages/html-crush/readme.md

 **STRENGTHS:**

-- We accept any source: broken HTML, HTML mixed whatever programming language, no HTML at all, incomplete HTML and so on, because we process it as string, we don't parse it
+- We accept any source: broken HTML, HTML mixed whatever programming language, no HTML at all, incomplete HTML and so on, because we process it as a string, we don't parse it
-- We're faster than parsing libraries because there's single loop over the input (as string) and job's done
+- We're faster than parsing libraries because there's a single loop over the input (as string) and the job's done

 **WEAKNESSES:**

 - More prone to bugs compared to parsing libraries.
-- This library is newer so less battle-tested and less-famous, has less maintainers.
+- This library is newer, so less battle-tested and less-famous has fewer maintainers.

 **IN GENERAL,**

-- When **parsing** libraries will break, they'll cause errors and won't give you result at all.
+- When **parsing** libraries break, they'll cause errors and won't give you result at all.
-- **Non-parsing** libraries will never break and will always give you result, only in failure cases it will be erroneous.
+- **Non-parsing** libraries will never break and will always give you a result, only in failure cases it will be erroneous.

 also,

 - With **parsing** libraries, you worry about how to fix the errors in the code to please the parser.
-- With **non-parsing** libraries, you worry is the result not messed up (because the tool won't tell if things went wrong and it's up to you to judge the result).
+- With **non-parsing** libraries, you worry, is the result not messed up (because the tool won't tell if things went wrong and it's up to you to judge the result).

 ---

 In general, when you want to minify **a mixed source code** like HTML template which contains ESP templating code (or other back-end code), you've pretty much got **no choice**: either this library or nothing.
 Web development-oriented libraries are all parsing, (like tried to use this library but it misbehaves, or you need a) and they will not tolerate the mixed sources.
-Or you'll jump over hoops to make them bypass your non-HTML/CSS parts until you won't be able to jump any more.
-For example, aforementioned `html-minifier` has excape latches for cheeky code in the _tag attributes_ but no matter how much you tweak its settings — it will fail sooner or later.
-For example, Nunjucks' `IF` statements are impossible to exclude in settings, error is inevitable.
+Or you'll jump over hoops to make them bypass your non-HTML/CSS parts until you aren't able to jump any more.
+For example, aforementioned `html-minifier` has escape latches for cheeky code in the _tag attributes_ but no matter how much you tweak its settings — it will fail sooner or later.
+For example, Nunjucks' `IF` statements are impossible to exclude in settings, an error is inevitable.

 **[⬆  back to top](#markdown-header-html-crush)**